Linux Shutdown Command – 8 Examples with All Options

-In this tutorial, we will learn how to use the Linux shutdown command-line utility with practical examples.
+In this tutorial, we learn about shutdown command in Linux with examples.

 Syntax